xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 1. Select your **qTest version** and enter you qTest account for authentication information.
 Once your qTest account is connected successfully, proceed to step 2.

    > Notes:
-   > * The **7 or higher** option is recommended because APIs of earlier versions might be deprecated soon.
+   > * In the version options, we recommend selecting 7 or higher.
+This is because earlier versions might be deprecated soon.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2017-8-1-183A263A14.png" width=70% alt="Choose qTest version in the Wizard Setup box">